hagstofan/hagstofan_jwt/README.md

 ```
 git+https://code.hagstofa.local/ut/web/hagstofan_jwt
 ```
-Then in your relavant code, where you want to authenticate via jwt ..
+Then in your relevant code, where you want to authenticate via jwt ..
 ```
 from auth_utils.auth import Authorizer